GoogleChrome/web.dev/src/site/content/en/blog/async-clipboard/index.md

 Next, pass an array of `ClipboardItem` objects as a parameter to the `write()` method.
 Currently you can only pass one image at a time, but we hope to add support for multiple images in the future. `ClipboardItem` takes an object with the MIME type of the image as the key and the blob as the value.
-For Blob objects obtained from `fetch()` or `canvas.toBlob()`, the `blob.type` property automatically contains the correct MIME type for an image.
+For blob objects obtained from `fetch()` or `canvas.toBlob()`, the `blob.type` property automatically contains the correct MIME type for an image.